bhavaniv1101/gameoflife/README.md

 # gameoflife
-Simulates Conway's Game of Life
+Simulates Conway's Game of Life (requires matplotlib to be installed)